 |thalidomide (Thalomid) with dexamethasone|

-Educate yourself about relapsed and refractory multiple myeloma
+Relapsed and refractory multiple myeloma

 The primary goal of treating multiple myeloma is to reach remission.
 Complete remission is reached when cancer can no longer be found after multiple tests.
-Even with complete remission, small numbers of cancer cells may still be in the body.
+However, even with complete remission, small numbers of cancer cells may still be in the body.
 A partial remission occurs when some but not all signs and symptoms have decreased or disappeared.

 Treatments are often referred to in the order they are typically given.
 First-line therapy is the first therapy given.
 It is often the standard of care for the diagnosis, which is the treatment most commonly used.
 Second-line therapy is given when the first-line therapy doesn’t work or stops being effective.
 It is common for multiple myeloma patients to have third- and fourth-line therapies when the disease comes back or a treatment stops working.